agrosner/DBFlow/usage2/ModelsAndGettingStarted.md

 5. `Model`/`ModelContainer` as fields, but only as `@PrimaryKey` and/or `@ForeignKey`

 **Unsupported Types**:
 1. `List<T>` : List columns are not supported and not generally proper for a relational database.
+However, you can get away with a non-generic `List` column via a `TypeConverter`.
+But again, avoid this if you can.
 2. Anything that is generically typed (even with an associated `TypeConverter`), **except** `ModelContainer` and `ForeignKeyContainer` fields.
+If you need to include the field, subclass the generic object and provide a `TypeConverter`.

+## Inherited Columns

-Since we don't require extension on `BaseModel` directly, tables can extend non-model classes in inherit their fields directly (given proper accessibility) via the `@InheritedColumn` annotation (or `@InheritedPrimaryKey` for primary keys):
+Since we don't require extension on `BaseModel` directly, tables can extend non-model classes and inherit their fields directly (given proper accessibility) via the `@InheritedColumn` annotation (or `@InheritedPrimaryKey` for primary keys):

 ```java